arduino/docs-content/content/hardware/10.mega/boards/due/datasheet/datasheet.md

 ## Accessories (<included / not included>)

 <!---
-Accesories: This section list some of the related accesories that comes or not with the product, like USB cables, antennas or batteries.
-It is important to put if the accesory is included or not.
+Accessories: This section lists some of the related accessories that comes or not with the product, like USB cables, antennas or batteries.
+It is important to put in the accessory is included or not.
 Actual items only for purposes examples.
 -->

 - Micro UFL antenna (Included)